platformsh/platformsh-docs/docs/src/guides/micronaut/mongodb.md

     Configure a Micronaut application with MongoDB.
 ---

-To activate Micronaut and then have it accessed by the Micronaut application already in Platform.sh, it is necessary to modify two files.
+To activate MongoDB and then have it accessed by the Micronaut application already in Platform.sh, it is necessary to modify two files.

 {{< note >}}
 This guide only covers the *addition* of a MongoDB service configuration to an existing Micronaut project already configured to deploy on Platform.sh.
 Please see the [deployment guide](/guides/micronaut/deploy/_index.md) for more detailed instructions for setting up app containers and initial projects.